Trump’s tax returns made public after multi-year court battle

 The panel made public redacted versions of Mr Trump’s business and personal tax returns for the years 2015, when he announced his candidacy for the presidency in the 2016 election, through 2020, the last full year of his term.

-The release of the ex-president’s tax returns finally allows the public a window into his financial condition that was denied during his 2016 presidential campaign and his failed reelection bid in 2020.
+The release of the ex-president’s tax returns finally allows the public a window into his financial condition which was denied during his 2016 presidential campaign and his failed reelection bid in 2020.
 Mr Trump was the only major party presidential candidate since the Watergate era to refuse to make his tax returns public, though he frequently claimed he could not do so because they were under audit.

 Last week, committee members voted along party lines to release Mr Trump’s returns after redacting them to conceal sensitive data such as social security numbers and contact details.
 The decision was one of the last acts of the House’s tax-writing and regulation committee after four years of Democratic control, as the current Democratic majority’s ability to release the documents will lapse when the 118th Congress convenes on 3 January.